Open a bank account online in Canada in 5 easy steps

 What is the easiest bank account to open online in Canada?

-While all of the accounts listed in our table here are relatively easy to open online, you may find some of the easiest accounts to open are offered by exclusively web-based banks, like Tangerine, EQ Bank, Simplii Financial and Neo.
-Because these banks only operate on online, they tend to have ironed out online processes and smooth user interfaces.
+While all of the accounts in our curated list above are relatively easy to open online, many of the easiest accounts to open are offered by banks that only operate online.
+These banks tend to have well-developed application processes and smooth user interfaces on both their websites and banking apps.

 What online bank accounts offer no-fee banking in Canada?

-Neo Financial isn’t technically a bank, but it does offer the Neo Money Account, a spending and saving account that comes with a card to make purchases, $0 monthly fees and unlimited transactions.
+Neo Financial isn’t technically a bank, but it does offer the Neo Everyday Account, a spending account that lets you earn interest and comes with a card to make purchases, $0 monthly fees and unlimited transactions.

 You’ll have a hard time finding traditional banks with no fees in Canada.
-However, some big banks waive the monthly fees for certain accounts if you keep a minimum balance.
-Premium accounts like the BMO Performance Chequing Account often come with unlimited free transactions and other benefits.
+However, the big Canadian banks will often waive monthly fees if you keep a minimum balance.

 What online bank accounts offer cashback?